PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Design Space Exploration

-Similar to the cluster size, the network bandwidth between the devices also has a considerable impact on the speedups achieved by the proposed method, as it directly affects the allreduce latencies.
+Besides the L2 cache, the network bandwidth between the devices also has a considerable impact on the speedups achieved by the proposed method, as it directly affects the allreduce latencies.
 Figure \ref{fig:bandwidth} plots the speedups obtained by the proposed method for various LLMs with respect to the network bandwidth.
 We observe that the speedup generally increases with the network bandwidth for all models.
 This is due to the fact that increasing the bandwidth reduces the allreduce latencies, which enables to hide a larger portion of the communication overhead, leading to a higher speedup.
 On average, we observe that increasing the device-to-device link bandwidth from 200 to 1000 Gbps elevates the speedup from 1.18$\times$ to 1.27$\times$ for a cluster that consists of 128 devices.

 In short, we perform a design space exploration using a performance model for AI accelerators to understand the impact of hardware design parameters and specifications on the performance and efficiency of the PRESERVE framework.
 We show that the optimal L2 cache size increases from 8 MB to 104 MB when prefetching is taken into account while designing the AI accelerators, which improves the throughput density by 1.25$\times$ even in spite of the increased silicon area due to larger L2 cache.
-We also investigated the sensitivity of the speedup of the proposed method to various hardware specifications and demonstrated that increasing the cube throughput, L2 bus bandwidth, and the interconnection network bandwidth helps to achieve higher speedups with the proposed method.
-We also concluded that the maximum speedup is achieved when the allreduce and prefetch latencies are equal to each other, which makes the speedup sensitive to the cluster size.